 Balance of Trade in Taiwan averaged 1853.17 USD Million from 1981 until 2022, reaching an all time high of 7424.90 USD Million in October of 2020 and a record low of -847.44 USD Million in February of 2006.
 This page provides - Taiwan Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Taiwan Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Balance of Trade in Taiwan is expected to be 3800.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Taiwan to stand at 2800.00 in 12 months time.
-In the long-term, the Taiwan Balance of Trade is projected to trend around 3400.00 USD Million in 2020, according to our econometric models.
+Balance of Trade in Taiwan is expected to be 2000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Balance of Trade is projected to trend around 3000.00 USD Million in 2023, according to our econometric models.